top of page

 Probiotics

-• Improve your gut health with probiotics
+• Improve your gut health with probiotics.

 • The intestinal bacteria and vaginal bacteria are in constant contact.
 Adding a probiotic for gut health will improve the natural flora in the vagina.

-• My preferred brands are:
+• Good brands are:

 Screen Shot 2022-12-10 at 12.34.02 PM.png